ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/static-site-generators.md

 # Static-site generators

-Static-site generators like Hugo, VuePress, Nextjs, and Jekyll are all incredibly popular platforms building websites quickly.
+Static-site generators like Hugo, VuePress, Next.js, and Jekyll are all incredibly popular platforms for building websites quickly.
 This guide walks through how to integrate IFPS into each of these workflows.

 ## Hugo